-Current: Clinical translational research and Molecular mechanisms.
+Current: Clinical translational research and molecular mechanism.

-Interests: Signal Transduction, Lasers, Biological regulation.
+Interests: Signal Transduction, Lasers, Biological regulation, Photobiomodulation.

-At HP Labs Mary has worked on a diverse set of topics including digital preservation, user experiences for desktop and mobile video conferencing, wearables, and mobile systems and applications.
+At HP Labs Mary has worked on a diverse set of topics including digital preservation, user experiences for desktop and mobile video conferencing, wearables, mobile systems and applications, and design for 3D print.
 Before coming to HP Labs she was on the faculty of the computer science department at Stanford University where she led the MosquitoNet and Mobile People projects.
 She and her students also helped design and test the distributed audit and repair protocol for the LOCKSS digital preservation system.

-Wolfgang Banzhaf is a professor in the Department of Computer Science of Memorial U. of Newfoundland.
+Wolfgang Banzhaf is the John R. Koza Chair in Genetic Programming at the Department of Computer Science and Engineering at Michigan State University and an Honorary University Research Professor at Memorial University of Newfoundland.
 He received a "Diplom in Physik" degree in Physics from the LMU Munich and his Dr.rer.nat (PhD) from the Dept. of Physics of the TH Karlsruhe, now KIT.
 After a postdoc at the U. of Stuttgart, he was a Visiting and Senior Researcher at the Central Research Lab of Mitsubishi Electric in Japan and at MERL in Cambridge, USA.
-From 1993 to 2003 he was Assoc.
-Prof. for Appl.
-CS at TU Dortmund.
+From 1993 to 2003 he was Associate Professor for Applied Computer Science at TU Dortmund.

 Christine L. Borgman, Professor & Presidential Chair in Information Studies at UCLA, is the author Big Data, Little Data, No Data ( 2015), Scholarship in the Digital Age (2007) and From Gutenberg to the Global Information Infrastructure (2000), and about 200 other publications in information studies, computer science, and communication.
 She is a Fellow of the ACM and of AAAS; and a member of the Board of Directors of the Electronic Privacy Information Center.